~My Late Mother Kissing the Turkey... Michael could talk her into anything!~

 Make your stuffing while your bird 'rests'; I like traditional sage Southern dressing like my Mother always made.
 Finely chop a large yellow onion, a whole stalk of celery, and add three cups of dried bread crumbs.
 (If you buy them, don't get the seasoned package as it will ruin the true flavors of the ingredients....
 I usually lightly toast leftover heels in the oven.)

 Now take your bird and cover him with a layer of Crisco.
-Once he is completley covered, tuck the tail (the pope's nose) inside the bird and then put your stuffing in the cavity where the head used to be.
-Press it firmly and then cover it with the loose flap of skin.
+Once he is completley covered put your stuffing in the cavity press it firmly and then cover it with the tail (or Pope's nose) and the loose flap of skin.
+Tuck the legs together, putting them securely under the skin left there.

 Begin cutting your paper sack to completely cover the bird.
 I usually cook a 22 pound turkey so we have a little left for sandwiches later... it takes creativity and two sacks.

 Cook at 325 for 15 minutes a pound.
 The Crisco makes the turkey a golden brown and it will cook perfectly every time with no basting or hassle.
-Immediately remove the sack(s) and allow the bird to 'rest' for twenty minutes before lifting it from the pan.
-Once it has 'set' move it to a large platter and surround it with bits of parsley.
+After the allotted time, remove the bird and immediately remove the sack(s).
+Allow the bird to 'rest' for twenty minutes or so before lifting it from the pan.
+Once it has 'set' move it to a large platter and surround it with bits of parsley or other garnishes of your choice.

 Begin your Gravy!